-The following properties can be configured...
+The following properties can be configured:

 - The Anonymous Access property defines the rights, if any, granted to a user accessing the server using anonymous FTP.
 A setting of Disabled will prevent anonymous access.
 A setting of Read-Only will allow the user to download files from the memory card, but will prevent uploads.
 A setting of Read-Write will allow both uploads and downloads. - Enable the Record Log File to keep a log of all FTP interactions in the root directory of the memory card.
-This file can be useful when debugging FTP operations, but it will tend to degrade performance slightly.
+This file can be useful when debugging FTP operations, but it will tend to degrade performance slightly. - The Debug Output property is used to enable or disable the printing of advanced diagnostic information to the system's various debug consoles.
+This information will be of a technical nature and is not 100% documented.
+It is meant for use by Red Lion technical support or for more advanced users.
+Refer to the chapter on Advanced Debugging for information on how to configure debug consoles.